-The discount rate used to measure the total pension liability was 6.00-6.80 percent as of September 30, 2021 and 2020, depending on the plan option.
-The discount rate used to measure the total OPEB liability was 6.95 percent as of September 30, 2021 and 2020.
+The discount rate used to measure the total pension liability was 6.00 and 6.00-6.80 percent as of September 30, 2022 and 2021, respectively, depending on the plan option.
+The discount rate used to measure the total OPEB liability was 6.00 and 6.95 percent as of September 30, 2022 and 2021, respectively.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that employer contributions will be made at statutorily required rates.